Canon 1D X Mark II vs Pentax K-3 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX Mark II and the K-3 II are recent models that feature in their makers' current product line-up.
+Both the 1DX Mark II and the K-3 II are recent models that are part of the current product line-up.
 The K-3 II replaced the earlier Pentax K-3, while the 1DX Mark II followed on from the Canon 1DX.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Pentax websites.

 Review summary: Canon 1D X Mark II vs Pentax K-3 II